 “BASIC APPRENTICESHIP REQUIREMENTS ON CALIFORNIA PUBLIC WORKS PROJECTS”

-California has a new requirement that any contractor desiring to work on public works projects must be registered with the state’s Division of Industrial Relations (DIR).
-You may register by going to DIR’s link at: http://www.dir.ca.gov/Public-Works/PublicWorksContractorsAndSubcontractors.html
+California has a new requirement that any contractor desiring to work on public works project, must be registered with the states Division of Industrial Relations (DIR).
+Visit the link to register: http://www.dir.ca.gov/Public-Works/PublicWorksContractorsAndSubcontractors.html

 For a fact sheet regarding this requirement, click here: http://www.dir.gov/DLSE/PublicWorks/SB854FactSheet_6.30.14.pdf